UVA Serpentine Society

 - Academic achievement

-In addition to completing the application, applicants for all scholarships must be available for an interview either by phone or in person.
+In addition to completing the application, applicants for all scholarships must be available for an interview either by Skype/phone or in person.
+Interviews are expected to be held on Sunday, 15 March 2020, and Saturday, 21 March 2020.

 I’m a straight ally.
 May I still apply?